DcentWallet/dcent-web-connector/doc/index.md

 }
 ```

-When the function is called from your web application, if D'CENT Bridge Service is not running as a pop-up, `dcent-web-connector.min.js` will automatically open a pop-up window and send a function request
+When the function is called from your web application, if D'CENT Bridge Service is not running as a pop-up, `dcent-web-connector` will automatically open a pop-up window and send a function request

-#### Set TimeOut Time
+### Set TimeOut Time
 Sets the maximum time the function will run.
 Once set the timeout Time, it is valid until the value is set again.
 The default value is 60 seconds.